 A: No. The Centers for Medicare & Medicaid Services (CMS) does not offer exclusions for this measure.
 It is required for all eligible professionals (EPs) attesting to meaningful use.

-A: A security risk assessment must be conducted or reviewed each year and should cover the entire year for which the assessment is conducted/reviewed.
+As required by HIPAA, a security risk assessment must be conducted or reviewed each year and should cover the entire year for which the assessment is conducted/reviewed.
 If the reporting period is less than a full calendar year, the assessment can occur before or after the reporting period.
 However, the assessment must occur within the same calendar year as the reporting period.
 If you are attesting before the end of the year, the security risk assessment must be completed prior to your attestation date.

 Q: There is an exclusion for the Measure 2 for any eligible professional (EP) who writes fewer than 100 prescriptions.
 Does this cover the full calendar year or just the reporting period?